-Use the Up and Down key to select emission current to $100 \,\mu$ A, $4 \,m$ A, $10 \,m$ A, AUTO IE 100-4, AUTO IE 100-10.
+Use the Up and Down key to select emission current to $100 \ \mu$ A, $4 \ m$ A, $10 \ m$ A, AUTO IE 100-4, AUTO IE 100-10.
 Then press ENTER to save setting.
-The selection of $100 \,\mu$ A, $4 \,m$ A, $10 \,m$ A results in operation of the unit with a fixed emission current throughout the measurement range.
+The selection of $100 \ \mu$ A, $4 \ m$ A, $10 \ m$ A results in operation of the unit with a fixed emission current throughout the measurement range.
 Selection of AUTO IE 100-4 or AUTO IE 100-10 allows for automatic switching of the emission current.
 The automatic switching of the emission current is recommended when the user's pressure measurement range requires various emission current settings.
 See section 4.1 for more details about the emission current selection.

-In clean applications and when operating at higher pressure ranges (5.00E-06 Torr to 1.00E-03 Torr) the 100 μ A emission setting is preferred.
+In clean applications and when operating at higher pressure ranges (5.00E-06 Torr to 1.00E-03 Torr) the 100 $\mu$ A emission setting is preferred.
 At lower operating pressures (1.00E-09 Torr to 5.00E-04 Torr) the 4 mA emission setting should be used.
 Many vacuum measurement equipment users prefer to use the 10 mA emission current setting when making measurements in the UHV pressure regime (below 1.00E-08 to 1.00E-11 Torr).

-As described previously, the emission current can also be set to automatically switch between 100 μ A, 4 mA and 10 mA.
+As described previously, the emission current can also be set to automatically switch between 100 $\mu$ A, 4 mA and 10 mA.
 This results in optimal and stable pressure readings over the entire measurement range from low to high vacuum.

-Select AUTO IE 100-4 if you would like the emission current to automatically switch between 100 μ A and 4 mA.
+Select AUTO IE 100-4 if you would like the emission current to automatically switch between 100 $\mu$ A and 4 mA.
 For example, if an application requires that pressure measurements be performed by the ion gauge from 5.00E-07 Torr up to 1.00E-03 Torr, then the user may want to consider selecting the AUTO IE 100-4 automatic switching feature of the emission current.
-The pressure trip point at which the emission current will switch from 100 μ A to 4 mA is defined by the value programmed in the AUTO IE1 TRIP menu below.
-Select AUTO IE 100-10 if you would like the emission current to automatically switch between 100 μ A, 4 mA and 10 mA.
-For example, if an application requires that pressure measurements be performed by the ion gauge from 4.00E-10 Torr up to 1.00E-03 Torr, then the user may want to consider selecting the AUTO IE 100-10 automatic switching feature of the emission current.
-In this case, the pressure trip point at which the emission current will switch from 100 μ A to 4 mA is defined by the value programmed in the AUTO IE1 TRIP menu below and pressure trip point at which the emission current will switch from 4 mA to 10 mA is defined by the value programmed in the AUTO IE2 TRIP menu below.
+The pressure trip point at which the emission current will switch from 100 $\mu$ A to 4 mA is defined by the value programmed in the AUTO IE1 TRIP menu below.
+Select AUTO IE 100-10 if you would like the emission current to automatically switch between 100 $\mu$ A, 4 mA and 10 mA.
+For example, if an application requires that pressure measurements be performed by the ion gauge from 4.00E-10 Torr up to 1.00E-03 Torr, then the user may want to consider selecting the AUTO IE 100-10 if you would like the emission current.
+In this case, the pressure trip point at which the emission current will switch from 100 $\mu$ A to 4 mA is defined by the value programmed in the AUTO IE 100-10 automatic switching feature of the emission current.
+In this case, the pressure trip point at which the emission current will switch from 100 $\mu$ A to 4 mA is defined by the value programmed in the AUTO IE1 TRIP menu below and pressure trip point at which the emission current will switch from 100 $\mu$ A to 4 mA is defined by the value programmed in the AUTO IE1 TRIP menu below and pressure trip point at which the emission current will switch from 4 mA to 10 mA is defined by the value programmed in the AUTO IE1 TRIP menu below.